 Ant Eggs vs. Other Insect Eggs

-It’s easy to confuse ant eggs with the eggs of other pests such as termites, bed bugs, or even cockroaches.
+It’s easy to confuse ant eggs with those of other pests, such as termites, bed bugs, or even cockroaches.
 Here’s how to tell them apart:

-• Bed bug eggs are sticky, pearl-white, and usually attached to surfaces in hiding spots like mattress seams or furniture joints.
+- Bed bug eggs are sticky, pearl-white, and usually found in hiding spots on surfaces, such as mattress seams or furniture joints.

-The key is to consider the surrounding environment and other visible pest signs.
+The key is to consider the surrounding environment and other visible signs of pests.
 If you’re seeing ants in your home, particularly in trails or clusters, the eggs you find nearby are very likely to be theirs.

 Where You Might Find Ant Eggs in Your Home

-Ant eggs are usually well-hidden in protected, hard-to-reach areas.
+Ant eggs in the house are usually well-hidden in protected, hard-to-reach areas.
 Depending on the species, nests can be found in:

 If you discover an active nest, you may also notice pupae (cocoon-like forms) and larvae, which are the next developmental stages after eggs.
-Pupae resemble larger versions of the eggs and are often slightly darker in color.
+Pupae resemble larger versions of the eggs and are often slightly darker.

 Warning Signs You Might Have a Nest Nearby